 - Repeat the step above until you form 9 cookies.

 - Bake for 10-12 minutes or until the sides are just starting to become golden brown.
 Note that baking time varies a lot based on the thickness of the cookies.
 Don't over-bake them, or they will be very hard and dry in the middle.

 - Cool down on the baking sheet for 10 minutes (don't touch them as they are still soft when hot).
 After transfer on a cookie rack to cool down to room temperature

 - If you want to decorate the cookies with melted dark chocolate, wait for the cookies to be at room temperature.
 You can freeze the dipped cookies for 2-5 minutes to set the chocolate shell quickly.

-- Store in a cookie jar at room temperature for up to 1 months or freeze in a zip bag.
+- Store in a cookie jar at room temperature for up to 1 month or freeze in a ziplock bag.
 Defrost the day before.